upwork-coding-challenges/api-course-interview/Solution/Outline.md

 1. Introduction to REST.

-2. Introduction to Node JS, Mongo DB/MySQL Database, related library.
+2. Introduction to Node JS, Mongo DB/MySQL Database and CRUD.

 3. Setting up a basic Nodejs application.